Japanese Miso Soup

 What Broth Variations Can I Try?

-For a vegan miso soup, substitute mushroom broth for a similarly rich soup base as dashi.
+For a vegan miso broth, substitute mushroom broth for a similarly rich soup base as dashi.

 If you are looking for a mushroom-free broth, you can swap chicken or vegetable broth.
 Your soup will not have quite that same hearty, earthy flavor of traditional miso soup; however, adding miso paste to your preferred broth will still help to create that crave-worthy salty and savory flavor.

-Stored in an airtight container, miso soup will keep well in the fridge for up to 3 days.
+Stored in an airtight container, miso broth will keep well in the fridge for 3-5 days.

 Looking for More Quick and Hearty Soups?

-- Tom Yum Soup (Hot and Sour Soup)
+- Tom Yum Soup Recipe (Hot and Sour Soup)

 - Japanese Clear Soup Recipe